Byron Lewis: Personal life

+Recognition

 During the 1970s, Lewis was chosen by the State Department to promote advertising and national brand-building strategies in Africa and traveled to Sudan, Kenya, Ivory Coast, Nigeria and Ghana.

 With Lewis at the helm, UniWorld received more than 100 advertising awards.
 The honors came from the Association of National Advertisers (ANA), the American Advertising Federation (AAF) and Communications Excellence to Black Audiences (CEBA), among others.

 Lewis has been inducted into the Advertising Hall of Fame of the American Advertising Federation, the Omega Psi Phi fraternity Hall of Fame and the AdColor Hall of Fame.

 In 2013, he was interviewed by TheHistoryMakers, the Library of Congress’s largest archive of Black America’s legacy.
 He was given the A.G.
 Gaston Lifetime Achievement Award from Black Enterprise as well as entrepreneurial awards from Medgar Evers College, the University of the West Indies and Target Market News.
 He has an honorary doctorate from Adelphi University.

 Lewis served on the board of trustees for the Jackie Robinson Education Foundation, the Apollo Theater Foundation, American Institute for Public Service, Phoenix House Foundation and New York City Sports Commission.
 He was on the Metro Board of Governors for the U.S. Olympic Committee and is on the board of his alma mater, Long Island University.
 In 2008, he provided the concept and initial funding for the school’s entrepreneur institute.

 In March 2022, a gift deed was signed by a major cultural organization to acquire Lewis’ archives, including his papers, photos and objects.